FAQ

 Can I suggest a blog?

 Anyone can suggest blogs.
 Send the blog URLs to suggest@bubbles.town and we'll take a look.
+Before you submit, please check that the blog meets our criteria:

 My blog doesn't appear on Bubbles.
 Why?